aws/s2n-quic/quic/s2n-quic-qns/README.md

 ## Building

-Ensure the build requirement are met in the main `s2n-quic` readme.
+Ensure the build requirements are met in the main `s2n-quic` readme.
 Then run:

 ```bash
 cargo build --release --bin s2n-quic-qns